kjdonoghue/kjdonoghue/README.md

 ## Hello There! 👋

-My name is Katy Donoghue and I'm a digital marketer turned software developer based in Savannah, GA.
+My name is Katy Donoghue and I'm a software developer based in Savannah, GA.
 Thanks for taking the time to visit my GitHub page!

 ### A Little About Me: